 Later it passed into the hands of the Troya family, the lords of Montafia, and the Savoy family.

 Of note is the production of excellent Piedmontese red wines (in particular Freisa and Barbera).

 To be seen.

-Characteristic is the parish church of Saints Maria e Michele with its exposed brick facade.
+Characteristic is the parish Church of Saints Mary and Michael (Chiesa dei Santi Maria e Michele) with its exposed brick facade.

-Also, worth seeing are the Church of Santa Croce, the Church of Mater Dolorosa, and the Monument to the Farmer.
+Also, worth seeing are the Church of the Holy Cross (Chiesa di Santa Croce), the Church of Mater Dolorosa (Chiesa di Mater Dolorosa), and the Monument to the Farmer.

 The toponym Maretto derives from the Latin Maletum / Meletum which means “apple orchard”, with reference to the important presence of apple trees in the area.